flavioVitoriano/design-pattern-examples/README.md

 Note that all the examples are using python 3.10.

 ## Contributions
-This repository is only used for educational purposes, to be more specific, for me education :).
+This repository is only used for educational purposes, to be more specific, for my education :).
 But feel free to fork and play with this code.